chrisbartoloburlo/stmonitor/README.md

 # Session Types Monitor
 **Hybrid verification methodology for communication protocols in Scala built around the library [lchannels](https://github.com/alcestes/lchannels).**

 A tool ([Synth](https://github.com/chrisbartoloburlo/stmonitor/blob/master/monitor/src/main/scala/monitor/Synth.scala)) that, given a session type _S_, can synthesise the Scala code of a type-checked monitor that verifies at runtime whether an interaction abides by _S_, and signatures usable to implement a process that interacts according to _S_.
 The generated monitors are embedded with runtime data checks as specified in the session types.
-More information can be found [here]().
+More information about this approach can be found [here]().

 ### The login example